stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme4.md

 Yes, it will probably change a lot in the future.
 But still, you gotta admire the vision!

 Also, we added some very cool animations!

 Using Mixamo and some custom animations (Blender is cool!), we've created some very cool animations!

-Here's a quick gif that shows off the systems
+Here's a quick gif that shows off some cool graphics!